git-akshat/OOPS-Lab/README.md

     - the combined resistance for two resistors connected in parallel is the reciprocal of the sum of the individual reciprocal of the resistances.

 13. Design and develop a ITEM class with itemName, itemCode, itemPrize, numberOfItems (itemCount) as data members.
-Implement suitable methods Working with Files: demonstrate the following file operations:
+Implement suitable methods Working with Files: demonstrate the following file operations:
     - Writing an object at the end of file
     - Reading all objects from a file and display on console
-    - Update a given object information on the file
+    - Update a given object information on the file

 14. Write a C++ program to perform the following string operations by using the C++ string library.
     - Parameterized and copy constructor
     - Compare two string objects
     - Find substring in a main string
-    - Return the position of the rst occurrence a given substring in the string.
+    - Return the position of the first occurrence a given substring in the string.
     - Return the position of the last occurrence a given substring in the string
     - Insert a given substring at the end of main string
     - Swap content of two given strings